-of the total amount received by the host
+of the total amount paid by the guest

 Who pays the tax

 If you temporarily use a guest room in a hotel, motel, inn, bed and breakfast, or any other building in Philadelphia, you must pay Hotel Tax.
 This includes rooms in private homes if the room is reserved for accommodations.
 The tax is collected by the operator of the hotel (or other building).
 It may also be collected and paid by a booking agent, as long as the agent confirms to the operator that the tax has been paid to the City.

 Hotel Tax filings and payments are due on the 15th of each month, for rentals in the prior month.
-For example, tax returns and payments for rentals during the month of June are due by July 15.
+For example, tax coupons and payments for rentals during the month of June are due by July 15.

 Hotel operators who collect and pay Hotel Tax may still be subject to other City business taxes.
 Some possibilities include: